-However to Betjeman humour was an important aspect of his own self expression.
+However, to Betjeman humour was an important aspect of his own self-expression.
 Writing to his father in 1929 he wrote:

 “Often most serious feelings are expressed in a joke.
 I very rarely talk about what I really feel.”

 Another notable feature of Betjeman’s poetry was his search for a link with the safety of tradition.
-He frequently uses images representing safety of the past.
+He frequently uses images representing the safety of the past.
 He is also a poet who loves to examine everyday images and things.